I do not own either One Piece or Justice League Unlimited.

 J'onn J'onnz, the Martian Manhunter, had been through many strange situations in his life, but this adventure continued to surprise him.

 For the briefest moment, Fuhrer Savage's mask of smug arrogance slipped.
 He was concerned about something.

-The man walked over to a countertop to the side, and picked up something from underneath a piece of cloth which had kept it covered.
+The man walked over to a countertop to the side, and picked up something from underneath a piece of cloth.

 Was that the slightest hesitation as he brought it over for Martian Manhunter to see?
-Or was it, like so much else of the man's theatrics, calculated?
-For one, he had definitely been intending to show the laptop from the start.
+Or was it calculated like so much else of the man's theatrics?
+Savage had definitely been intending to show the laptop from the start.